wojciech-graj/doom-ascii/README.md

 Source-port of [doomgeneric](https://github.com/ozkl/doomgeneric).
 Does not have sound.

 You will need a WAD file (game data).
-If you don't own the game, the shareware version is freely available (e.g. [here](http://www.doomworld.com/3ddownloads/ports/shareware_doom_iwad.zip)).
+If you don't own the game, the shareware version is freely available.

 ## Build